-- it provides approximately 75 dwellings; and - it provides a car park and bus drop-off facility to serve Stradbroke Primary School, adjacent to the existing school grounds; and - it enables the relocation of the existing pre-school facility and any subsequent expansion of Stradbroke Primary School; and - it provides a mix of dwellings in accordance with Policy STRAD3; and - the design of dwellings is in accordance with the requirements of Policy STRAD2; and - a direct footway link is provided on the south side of Mill Lane to link up with the footway on the west side of Queen Street; and - an appropriate drainage solution and management strategy is provided to serve the needs of the development in accordance with Policy STRAD4; and - it is served by a sustainable long term solution in respect of electricity provision in accordance with Policy STRAD4; and - in order to protect the amenity of neighbouring properties and to provide an appropriate buffer with the open countryside, landscape buffers are provided on all boundaries of the site and, where relevant, meet the requirements of Policy STRAD2; and - the setting of the Conservation Area and the Grade II listed buildings adjacent to the site are protected and, where possible, enhanced.
+- it provides approximately 75 dwellings; and - it provides a car park and bus drop-off facility to serve Stradbroke Primary School, adjacent to the existing school grounds; and - it enables the relocation of the existing pre-school facility and any subsequent expansion of Stradbroke Primary School; and - it provides a mix of dwellings in accordance with Policy STRAD3; and - the design of dwellings is in accordance with the requirements of Policy STRAD2; and - a direct footway link is provided on the south side of Mill Lane to link up with the footway on the west side of Queen Street; and - an appropriate drainage solution and management strategy is provided to serve the needs of the development in accordance with Policies STRAD4 and STRAD5; and - it is served by a sustainable long term solution in respect of electricity provision in accordance with Policy STRAD4; and

+- in order to protect the amenity of neighbouring properties and to provide an appropriate buffer with the open countryside, landscape buffers are provided on all boundaries of the site and, where relevant, meet the requirements of Policy STRAD2; and - the setting of the Conservation Area and the Grade II listed buildings adjacent to the site are protected and, where possible, enhanced. - As the site is on the edge of the medieval settlement and has not been systematically assessed for archaeological remains, any planning application should be supported by the results of an archaeological evaluation which enables impacts on archaeological remains to be considered and provision made for preservation.